-ABC Sector Plan – Sector Plan on Climate Change Mitigation and Adaptation to Consolidate a Low-Carbon Economy in Agriculture
+ABC Sector Plan – Sector Plan for Mitigation and Adaptation to Climate Change for the Consolidation of a Low-Carbon Economy in Agriculture

 Human activities intensified with the advent of the Industrial Revolution (late 1700s-early 1800s) and still practiced today generate countless sources of GHG emissions, such as burning of fossil fuels, deforestation, swamp draining, use of inefficient nitrogen fertilizers, slash and burn agriculture, intensive soil use, etc.

 Accordingly, an increase in heat-trapping has been observed on the planet extending over a long period of time.
 This has led to what is conventionally called global warming, which in turn can generate changes in the Earth's climate patterns, with unpredictable consequences.

 Having identified the problem of global climate change, the World Meteorological Organization (WMO) and the United Nations Environment Program (UNEP) established the Intergovernmental Panel on Climate Change (IPCC) in 1988.
 This is a group of specialists open to all UN and WMO members.